 Betterment Everyday™ Savings Terms and Conditions

 Please read the Terms and Conditions carefully.
-These Terms and Conditions supplement the terms and conditions contained in the Betterment Client Agreements and related documents which govern your Betterment Securities brokerage account.
+These Terms and Conditions should be read in connection with the Betterment Client Agreements and related documents which govern your Betterment Securities brokerage account.

 By using the Program you acknowledge that you have received, carefully read, and agreed to be bound by these Terms and Conditions.

-Each Deposit Account will be eligible for FDIC insurance up to the maximum applicable deposit insurance amount of $250,000 for each insurable capacity, including principal and accrued interest, when aggregated with all other deposits held in the same insurable capacity at each Deposit Bank, as described in Section 8 (“FDIC Insurance”).
-The Program is designed to offer up to $1 million in FDIC coverage to deposits held in each insurable capacity (the “Aggregate Maximum Coverage Limit”) because your funds will be deposited in Deposit Accounts at up to four Deposit Banks.
+Each Deposit Account will be eligible for FDIC insurance up to $250,000 for each insurable capacity (e.g., individual, joint, IRA, etc.), including principal and accrued interest, when aggregated with all other deposits held in the same insurable capacity at each Deposit Bank, as described in Section 7 (“FDIC Insurance”).

 You will not have a direct account relationship with a Deposit Bank, and you will not be able to deposit funds into or withdraw funds directly from the Deposit Account.
-All questions regarding the Deposit Accounts, including any notice of unauthorized activity and any complaints regarding Savings, should be directed to Betterment Securities (by emailing email@example.com) and not to the Deposit Banks.
+All questions regarding the Deposit Accounts and any complaints regarding Savings, should be directed to Betterment (by emailing email@example.com) and not to the Deposit Banks.

-Each Deposit Account constitutes a direct obligation of the Deposit Bank and is not directly or indirectly an obligation of Betterment Securities.
+Each Deposit Account constitutes a direct obligation of the Deposit Bank and is not directly or indirectly an obligation of Betterment or Betterment Securities.
 You can obtain publicly available financial information concerning each Deposit Bank at fdic.gov or by contacting the FDIC Public Information Center by mail at L. William Seidman Center, Virginia Square, 3501 North Fairfax Drive, Arlington, VA 22226, or by phone at 703-562-2200.
-Betterment Securities is not responsible for the financial condition of the Deposit Banks, and does not guarantee in any way the financial condition of the Deposit Banks or the accuracy of any publicly available financial information concerning Deposit Banks.
+Betterment and Betterment Securities are not responsible for the financial condition of the Deposit Banks, and do not guarantee in any way the financial condition of the Deposit Banks or the accuracy of any publicly available financial information concerning Deposit Banks.

 2. Relationship to Transfer Sweep Program